 This course focuses on the identification, acquisition, analysis, interpretation, and application of data, databases, and decision-making strategies for health care.
 It emphasizes decision-support systems concepts, as well as methodologies and technologies, and includes content on model management, knowledge management, and strategies to consider when selecting decision-support systems.

 Capstone course: 6 credits

-NUR 646 The Nursing Leadership and Administration Capstone
+and Administration Capstone 6 credits NUR 646 The Nursing Leadership and Administration Capstone 6 credits